monetate/django-debug-toolbar/docs/installation.rst

 Django Channels & Async
 ^^^^^^^^^^^^^^^^^^^^^^^

-The Debug Toolbar currently has experimental support for Django Channels and async projects.
+The Debug Toolbar currently has experimental support for async projects.
 The Debug Toolbar is compatible with the following exceptions:

 - Concurrent requests aren't supported
 - ``TimerPanel``, ``RequestPanel`` and ``ProfilingPanel`` can't be used in async contexts.
+- Django Channels is not supported yet.

 HTMX
 ^^^^